illinois-cs241/illinois-cs241.github.io/index.md

 ## Exams

-The quizzes are held at the testing center in Grainger Library approximately every other week.
+The quizzes are approximately every other week.
 Quizzes include a mix of multiple choice questions and at least one short coding problem.
 In the coding problem you will be asked to create programs similar to the MPs and labs using a standard Linux machine with local tools (`gedit`, `vim`, `gcc`, `man`, `make`, `bash`, etc) but in an exam environment.
 Runnable tests will be provided.

 This course uses the College of Engineering Computer-Based Testing Facility (CBTF) for its quizzes[https://cbtf.engr.illinois.edu/sched/](https://cbtf.engr.illinois.edu/sched/).